Legal

 The Year Ahead

-We are committed to continuously monitoring risks in our operations to ensure the steps we take to protect against modern-day slavery and human trafficking are relevant and effective.
-As such, in the financial year ending 30 June 2022, we aim:
+We are committed to continuously monitoring risks in our operations to ensure the steps we take to protect against modern day slavery and human trafficking are relevant and effective.
+As such, in the financial year ending 30 June 2024 we aim to have:

 6. Consultation and Board Approval